Maryland Dog Bite Injury Lawyer

 The most recent USA survey of dog bites conducted by CDC researchers concluded that in 2001, 2002 and 2003 there were 4.5 million American dog bite victims per year (1.5% of the entire population).
 Sacks JJ, Kresnow M. Dog bites: still a problem?
 Injury Prevention 2008 Oct;14(5):296-301.

-4.5 million bites per year — almost one out of every 5 — are serious enough to require medical attention.
+4.5 million dog bite per year — almost one out of every 5 dog bites– are serious enough to require medical attention.
 (Centers for Disease Control, Preventing Dog Bites, accessed May 15, 2015.)

 Although most people love and respect dogs, this should never be a reason to NOT pursue monetary compensation for such injuries.
 As is demonstrated by Maryland’s always-evolving dog bite laws, injuries from dog bites are quite common.
-As we speak, laws are being added and amended to assure that innocent victims of dog injuries are able to collect money for their suffering.
+As we speak, laws are being added and amended to assure those innocent victims of dog injuries and dog bites are able to collect money for their suffering.
 Nevertheless, not all dog bite cases result in monetary compensation.

 Can I Collect for My Dog Bite Injuries?